Pretty-Good-Freedom-Tech/grapevine-notation-and-terminology/README.md

 Step 2: fetch follows and mutes of seed user

-- for each follow, add r to R_0, where r = { rater: seedUser, ratee: followedUser, score = 1, confidence = 0.05 }
+- for each follow, add r to R_0, where r = { rater: seedUser, ratee: followedUser, score = 1, confidence = 0.05, context: botOrNot }
-- for each mute, add r to R_0, where r = { rater: seedUser, ratee: mutedUser, score = 0, confidence = 0.1 }
+- for each mute, add r to R_0, where r = { rater: seedUser, ratee: mutedUser, score = 0, confidence = 0.1, context: botOrNot }
 - add each followed pubkey to G_init, with influence = input = confidence = average = 0

 Step 3: fetch follows and mutes of each pk in G_init, but replace rater: seedUser with rater: pk